DCOR-dev/dcor-vagrant/README.rst

     # zero-out swap
     swapoff /dev/sda2
     dd if=/dev/zero of=/dev/sda2 bs=1M
-    mkswap /dev/sda2  # and edit /etc/fstab and /etc/initramfs-tools/conf.d/resume with new UUID
+    mkswap /dev/sda2  # and edit `/etc/fstab` as well as `/etc/initramfs-tools/conf.d/resume` with new UUID
     # logout and create the package
     vagrant package --output dcor-test_0.1.0.box